H5P-Nodejs-Library

 Even though the repository includes a sample demo project that demonstrates its functionality, it's still your job to integrate this library into your own NodeJS server.
 This is called an "implementation" or "plugin" in H5P terminology.
 The implementation is responsible for exposing HTTP endpoints, persisting data and calling maintenance functions.
 This library is not an out-of-the-box solution to get a standalone H5P server.

-Check out the GitBook documentation for details on how to use this library.
+Check out the for details on how to use this library.

 Please note that even if most functionality of H5P works, there are parts which haven't been implemented yet or which might be faulty.
 This is particularly true for security concerns.
-For a more comprehensive list of what works and what doesn't, check out the documentation page on the current status of the project.
+For a more comprehensive list of what works and what doesn't, check out .
 The interfaces have reached some level of stability, but might still change in future major releases.

 Packages